 Packaging is essential for protecting the products we send our customers.
-In 2017, over 25,000 metric tons of packaging materials were used at Zalando for customer deliveries.
+In 2018, more than 34,000 metric tons of packaging materials were used at Zalando.
 With our business volume increasing, we also expect an increase in the amount of packaging material we use.

 Declining resource availability means it is more urgent than ever to switch to more sustainable materials, and to find solutions to reduce, reuse, recycle and recover post-consumer waste.
 Our environmental vision is to decouple our economic growth from our ecological footprint.
 An important part of achieving this vision is to improve the sustainability of our packaging materials.